somkene-star/somkene-star.github.io/assets/docs/README.md

 - At this stage, we're examining the data for errors, inconsistencies, bugs, unusual or corrupted characters, etc.

 - Initial Observations:
- a.
-Data Coverage: There are at least four columns containing the data necessary for our analysis, indicating that we have     sufficient information without needing to contact the client for additional data.
+    -Data Coverage: There are at least four columns containing the data necessary for our analysis, indicating that we have     sufficient information without needing to contact the client for additional data.
  b.
 Channel ID Column: The first column contains what appears to be channel IDs, separated by an "@" symbol.
 We need to extract the   channel names from these IDs.
  c.
 Language Discrepancies: Some cells and header names are in a different language.
 We need to verify if these columns are required and, if so, address the language differences.
 d.
 Excess Data: The dataset contains more data than needed, so some columns will need to be removed.